 If you’re an international student or you’ve completed your high school education in a language other than English, you’ll also need to prove your English proficiency through TOEFL or IELTS.
 There’s also no requirement for admission, but a score of 100 or above on the TOEFL exam or 8.0 or above on the IELTS is expected.

-In addition to these tips, you might also consider reaching out to Quad Education for help with your application!
+In addition to these tips, you might also consider reaching out to Quad Education for college admissions consulting!
 Our team can provide expert insight on how you can boost your acceptance chances at Brown.

 An important step of the application process is completing three essays that can be no more than 250 words based on these prompts: